How to Visit Hanauma Bay from Waikiki on a Budget

 Where You’ll Likely See a Sea Turtle

 You’re almost guaranteed to see at least one sea turtle here.
-Look near the left side of the bay, where the rocky outcrop meets the open water.
+Look near the left-center of the bay, where the rocky outcrop meets the open water.
 Turtles often glide in and out through that area.

 Best Time of Day to Go